 The Step ‘N Tilt Lawn Aerator is very effective at alleviating soil compaction problems.
-It’s patent pending design makes core aeration easy and enjoyable for do-it-yourselfers (DIYs) and professional landscapers.
+This patented lawn aerator (U.S. Patent No. 8,714,275) makes core aeration easy and enjoyable for do-it-yourselfers (DIYs) and professional landscapers.
 Simply step on the platform to insert aerator tines into the ground and tilt the handle bar back to remove the tines from the ground – it’s that effortless and easy!
 Watch our customer service specialist Jenny Wong’s video below (she is 5’1″ tall and weighs 103 lbs):

 The Step ‘N Tilt Lawn Aerator is a true core aerator, not a spike aerator.
 Its aerator tines are specially engineered to be clog-free and hardened for extra durability.
 Core aeration is a proven lawn aeration method and the only one recommended by lawn experts and university extension services worldwide.
 Its highly engineered hollow core aerator tines are very effective at extracting soil cores while creating 3.4” deep, 0.75” diameter holes in the ground.
 The replaceable and recyclable carbon steel aerator tines are case-hardened for extra durability.
 Four tines are included in each unit.
 Four tines may be used in areas with strong grass root and soft soil for increased aeration speed.
 Two tines are recommended in bare spots and hard soil.